qoncrete/qoncrete.com/resources.md/common/use-cases.md

 ## Real-time Analytics

-Virtually all data that contains time can be called time-series data.
-Multiple sources of data can be merged onto the same graph where X axis is time and Y can be multiple different values (counts, averages, dollars, etc).
+Virtually all data that contains time can be considered time-series data.
+Multiple sources of data can be merged onto the same graph with the X axis labeled time and the Y axis a combination of multiple different values (counts, averages, dollars, etc).
 Qoncrete helps with this, allowing you to store, analyze  and predict petabytes of time-series data quickly at a much lower cost compared to anything currently available.